 Year 10 - Work Experience week

 Enrichment opportunities take place throughout the academic year.
-They can take the form of residiential trips, day trips, activities during the school day, and activities that take place after school or at lunchtime.
+They can take the form of residential trips, day trips, activities during the school day, and activities that take place after school or at lunchtime.

 Such activities are also complemented by the school’s residential trip opportunities.
-Pupils in Year 7 are offered the chance to attend the annual Blackland Farm Camp in the summer term.
+Students in Year 7 are offered the chance to attend the annual Blackland Farm Camp in the summer term.
 Here they take part in a wide range of new activities such as kayaking and abseiling.
-In addition, in the last three years there have been many residential opportunties for all year groups, for example; Holland for the jazz band tour, Iceland and Normandy.
-Pupils also recently visited China as part of our International School status exchange.
+In addition, in the last three years there have been many residential opportunities for all year groups, for example; Holland for the jazz band tour, Iceland and Normandy.
+Students have also recently visited China as part of our International School status exchange.